Dr.rer.nat., Applied Mathematics, UniBw M, Munich, DE

 E-Mail | ORCiD | GitHub | Scholar

-I am a Research Associate at the Institute for Applied Mathematics and Scientific Computing at UniBw M, Germany.
+I am a Research Associate at the Institute of Applied Mathematics and Scientific Computing at UniBw M, Germany.
 My scientific activity revolves around computational optimization, with applications ranging from control systems to data science.

 🌱 I enjoy reading about the problem of mind and I am curious about how people came to be curious.
 Asimov's Foundation, Tolstoy's War and Peace, and Andrić's The Bridge on the Drina are among my favourite books.